moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 <div class="callout">
 <div class="callout-title">What this article covers</div>
 This is where the series arrives at the edge of what is known.
-Part&nbsp;3 proved an
+Part&nbsp;3 ended with an
-<em>inequality</em>: a geodesic cannot stay globally shortest past the first Maxwell time
+<em>inequality</em>: the reflection strata forbid a free geodesic from staying globally
-$4K(k^2)/\omega_0$.
-The natural question — is that bound <em>exact</em>? — is where
+shortest past the first Maxwell time $\mathfrak t(\lambda)$ — $2K(k^2)$ on the generic family.
+The natural question — is that bound <em>exact</em>? — has a proven answer for
-rigour, numerics, and open conjecture part ways.
-We give the honest map: the cut time and cut locus of $\mathrm{SE}(2)$ that Sachkov <em>proved</em> (2010–2011), the parts confirmed only by computation, and the frontier that stays open — the degenerate strata, the separatrix limit, and the general "Maxwell equals cut" conjecture that $\mathrm{SE}(2)$ is the headline example of.
+$\mathrm{SE}(2)$: yes, everywhere, with a bonus no one would guess — the generic geodesics never develop conjugate points at all.
+We give the honest map: Sachkov's theorems (2010–2011) in full, the elastica sister picture beside them, and the frontier that stays open — the general "Maxwell equals cut" question that $\mathrm{SE}(2)$ is the headline example of.
 No hand-waving about what is settled and what is not.
 </div>

 ## Where Part&nbsp;3 left us